ms0/docs/README.md

 gmovie.pdf is a description and frame-by-frame movie of Grover's algorithm

+ia.html is an exploratory elementary tutorial/demo for inputting and plotting mathematical expressions; linked from func.html

 math.pdf is the unabridged math supplement to Network Security: Private Communication in a Public World

 quantum.odp is a nontechnical slideshow on quantum computing